yenak/action-map/README.md

 ```
 Afterward, we recommend that you add your own code climate badges and travisCI.
 You will also need to make sure that your travisCI has the decryption key for
 application.yml file in order for it to run properly.
+If you plan
+to use heroku, you will make sure that you set an environment variable
+containing the secret decryption key as well so that it can get the application.yml file.
+Once you have the
+application.yml file, the figaro gem will automatically put the keys in its environment,
+so if you need to access the google_client_id key inside another file, you can simply use
+`<%= Figaro.env.google_client_id %>`.